JetForMe/VestaboardFires/README.md

 In order to make the board a little more interesting, it displays the last-updated time in relative format, so that the board changes more often.

+It pulls the last updated time from the most-recently updated fire (the API leaves a lot to be desired).

+This code is very gross.
+I just wanted to get it going quickly.